• Loading stock data...

 “We will expand.
 We will go to other markets,” Lawler said at the press conference Monday.

 According to Barry, WBD would welcome expansion and is prepared to support the league if it decides to play games in other markets or in bigger venues.
-TNT Sports supervisory producer Ann Lutzenkirchen told Sports Business Journal last week called it a “very repetitive broadcast” and wished the league would go on the road all the time.
+TNT Sports supervisory producer Ann Lutzenkirchen told Sports Business Journal last week that it was a “very repetitive broadcast” and wished the league would go on the road all the time.

-However, Lawyer and Bazzell said they still need to pinpoint what exactly expansion means and when it can happen.
+However, Lawler and Bazzell said they still need to pinpoint what exactly expansion means and when it can happen.
 Part of the draw of Unrivaled is that it can pay players significantly more than what they receive in the WNBA, and Bazzell acknowledged that expansion could “dilute” that pool of funds.

 Linkedin